kriszyp/alkali/README.md

 ```

 ## Variable Collections ('VCollection')
-Variable collections are a class that provides `Set` like interface, with a map-like implementation for storing values based on their id/primary-key, and provide `Array`'s iterative methods to easily access the data like an array.
+Variable collections are a class that extends `VArray` and implements the `Set` interface with a key-based interaction, for retrieving values based on their id/primary-key, ensuring unique keys, and provide `Array`'s iterative methods to continue to access the data as an array.
 This is an excellent general purpose class for working with collections of objects, that have an identity.

 In addition, any time you create a new variable class (with `Variable.with`, `Variable`, or extending with `class` syntax), this class has its own implicit, default collection that can be accessed from the static `collection` property, and instances can be added to and removed from it.
 The idiomatic way to create a model class with alkali is to create a variable class and then using it's collection to manage and interact with the set of instances.
 For example:
 ```